Schedule 2

 • organizations legislated by the province but self-funded

-• A number of other businesses who are privately owned but involved in federally regulated industries such as telephone, airline, shipping and railway
+• other businesses who are privately owned but involved in federally regulated industries such as telephone, airline, shipping and railway

 Guidelines for entering into agreement with people injured at work or their survivors (Section 63 Agreement)